Micheál Martin: Taoiseach (2025–present)

+Electoral results

 Political views

 In the early part of his career, Martin was considered to be a social conservative.
 However, after Martin altered his positions on abortion and same-sex marriage, it was considered that he had become more of a "centrist".

-Same-sex marriage

-In 2012, Martin clashed with Taoiseach Enda Kenny over the issue of same-sex marriage; Martin needled Kenny in the Dáil to declare a firm position on same-sex marriage and urged him to press ahead with a referendum.
-In 2015, Martin supported a Yes vote in the 2015 referendum which legalised same-sex marriage.
-In 2019, Martin voiced his support for a similar referendum in Northern Ireland.
+In 2023, Jack Sheehan of the Irish Times described Fianna Fáil and Martin by stating "for a decade now, a socially conservative, supposedly republican party has been led by a centrist social liberal with a more cautious position on Irish unification than even Leo Varadkar."

 Abortion

-Previous to the 2010s, Martin made clear he opposed the legislation of abortion in Ireland.
+Prior to the 2010s, Martin opposed the legislation of abortion in Ireland.

-In 2017, it became clear that following discussions by the Citizens' Assembly, there would be a subsequent referendum on the legality of abortion in Ireland.
+In 2017, following discussions by the Citizens' Assembly, it became clear that there would be a referendum on the legality of abortion in Ireland.
 This prompted all political parties in Ireland to reexamine their positions on abortion in depth.
 Following internal debates, a majority of Fianna Fáil declared a "pro-life" position.
-However, Martin "shocked" his party when came out in favour of abortion and later would endorse a Yes vote in the 2018 referendum on abortion in Ireland.
-Martin stated that his views had evolved after he heard testimony from women speaking about their pregnancies in the Oireachtas, and that he had become simultaneously both "pro-life" and "pro-choice";
+However, Martin "shocked" his party when came out in favour of permitting abortion and later would endorse a Yes vote in the 2018 abortion referendum.
+Martin stated that his views had evolved after he heard testimony from women speaking about their pregnancies in the Oireachtas and that he had become simultaneously both "pro-life" and "pro-choice";

-Despite Martin's leadership of Fianna Fáil and his own personal stance, members of Fianna Fáil were not placed under a party whip on abortion and were free to vote and campaign either for or against abortion based on their personal views.
+Members of Fianna Fáil were not placed under a party whip on abortion and were free to vote and campaign either for or against abortion based on their personal views.
 By the time of the referendum itself, a majority of the Fianna Fáil parliamentary party supported a No vote.

+Cannabis

+During a 2022 Dáil debate on legislation to decriminalise cannabis, Martin stated his concern about cannabis being "glamorised" and mentioned "real concerns within the health community" about cannabis.
+In 2023, as Tánaiste, Martin stated he was "concerned" about the legalisation of cannabis, but expressed his support for decriminalisation.

+Economics

+Speaking in 2024, Martin described himself as an advocate of free trade and specifically a supporter of EU-wide trade deals such as the CETA agreement with Canada.
+Martin contrasted himself against other Irish politicians who he suggested were more protectionist.
+Martin stressed the importance of foreign direct investment and suggested some Irish political parties take it "for granted".